 Early access to superannuation

-While the system is based on self-assessment, please note the ATO is able to conduct detailed checks to ensure eligibility was correctly applied and is likely to begin this process soon.
+Please note the ATO is conducting detailed checks to ensure eligibility was correctly applied.
 Anyone found to have taken an early release payment without being eligible will have the withdrawn amount added to their taxable income for the year and face a possible fine of up to $12,600 for a ‘total disregard of the rules’.
 If you are not sure of your eligibility after receiving an early release payment, we recommend getting in touch with the ATO as soon as possible – a voluntary disclosure may reduce any legal consequences.

 Of course, existing access to superannuation laws still apply, and we continue to manage those claims as quickly as possible.

 AvSuper is continuing to follow the guidance from international and local health authorities and we are responding according to our pandemic plan.
 As at 4 January 2021, we can confirm that AvSuper has not had any confirmed cases of COVID-19 in any of our locations.

 The ongoing health and safety of our people while also continuing our service commitments to our members remains our priority.
 This includes reviewing our systems, protocols and operations management on a regular basis.

 If you cannot reach us via 1300 128 751, we encourage you to:

 - Leave a voice message for us to return your call as soon as possible.
 Our team will be able to return your call from remote locations, so while there may be short delays in call backs (depending on call volumes), we will be able to return your call

 - Use the Call Me back function on our website and again someone from our team will be able to contact you, generally at the time that suits you (if you provide your preferences!)